telehelp/telehelp/README.md

 ```
 git push production master
 ```
-Your changes should now be deployed on the server
+Your changes should now be deployed on the server.

 ## Quick Git Guide